Etiology

 • echocardiographic evidence of concentric left ventricular hypertrophy

-• severe hypertension may cause complications that may be confused with symptoms of vasculitis
+• severe hypertension may cause complications that may be mistaken for symptoms of vasculitis ⇒ a comprehensive evaluation and accurate diagnosis are essential

 Diagnostic criteria and classification